Skip to Content

 Admission tickets for the Seodaemun Prison cost:

-• KRW 3,000 (US$ 2.26) for adults ages 19-64
+• 3,000 KRW (US$ 2.26) for adults ages 19-64

-• KRW 1,500 (US$ 1.13) for teenagers ages 13-18
+• 1,500 KRW (US$ 1.13) for teenagers ages 13-18

-• KRW 1,000 (US$ 0.75) for youths ages 7-12
+• 1,000 KRW (US$ 0.75) for youths ages 7-12

-The best way to purchase tickets for the Seodaemun Prison is onsite, but you can book education programs and exhibition commentary on the official website here.
+Group tickets are also available for 20 or more visitors.
+We purchased our tickets onsite, but you can book education programs and exhibition commentary on the official website here.

-10 Best Things To Do At Seodaemun Prison
+What To See At Seodaemun Prison

 We loved that visitors can freely walk throughout the grounds because you can go at your own pace depending on what interests you.
+Here’s what you should look for during your visit:

 1. Administration And Security Office